 2. Processing – This is mostly important for Slide and Colour Negative films, before we got to our C-41 and E-6 processes today there were several older methods.
 Today most labs cannot process these older stocks so you’re on your own or sending them off to Film Rescue International, The Darkroom, or Blue Moon Camera and Machine to get done up in B&W chemistry, just be sure to reach out to them first (and the folks that run these companies know their shit) before just sending off random rolls.
 And while we’re on the topic, I would personally avoid Kodachrome, while you can process it in B&W chemistry it’s really mess and not worth the effort.

-3. Pulling the Film – Pulling film is shooting it at a slower speed, the guideline is usually 1 stop per decade.
+3. Over-Expose the Film – Over Exposing the film is shooting it at a slower speed, the guideline is usually 1 stop per decade.
 This means that if you have a roll of Kodak High Definition Film that expired in 1994 and has a box speed (the film speed printed on the box) of ASA-400, you’ll want to shoot the film at ASA-100 so two stops.
 A stop is halving the speed of the film (ASA-400/2 = ASA-200/2 = ASA-100).
 Of course there are some films that can handle their full box speeds even expired.
 I’ve shot Plus-X, Panatomic-X, Verichrome Pan, FP4, Pan F all at box speeds with some rolls having expired in the 1960s and the results were fantastic!
 Of course if you change the film speeds you’ll need to adjust your developing times.

 And that’s about it!
 Now go out there are scour ebay and your aunt’s house for some tasty film treats to run through your cameras.
 Of course you can also purchase some great stocks from the Film Photography Project Store!